πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Trick: "typedef moves a type name into the variable position".
+Trick: typedef turns the whole messy type into a single name.
 Once CmpFn is defined, CmpFn x; declares a function pointer.

 Callbacks

-A generic "do X to each element" routine where the caller supplies X:
+Here's a generic "do X to each element" routine where the caller supplies what X is:

 #include <stdio.h>